 5 Reminds us that genotyping data provides only one piece of the puzzle.
 There are many other factors that can affect how well a medication works for you, including overall health factors and co-existing conditions.

-6 Looks at the specifics of Gina’s testing results, the same way this 7th (and final) post looks at my results.
+6 Looks at the specifics of Gina’s testing results, the same way this 7th (and final) post looks at Dr. Goat’s results.